Adelaide House (Alice Springs): History

-In February 1934 the government decided they would no longer allow Aboriginal people to use Adelaide House and a galvanised-iron hut was built on the east bank of the Todd River; this became known as the "blacks' hospital".
+In February 1934 the government decided they would no longer allow Aboriginal people to use Adelaide House and a galvanized-iron hut was built on the east bank of the Todd River; this became known as the "blacks' hospital".
 The area surrounding this shed became a gazetted camping ground for Aboriginal people who had permission to be in town (see: A colonial chronology of Alice Springs for further information about prohibited areas).This 'hospital' was under the charge of Tom Taylor, a white pensioner with no evidence of medical training.

 A new, much bigger hospital was officially opened in 1939 and, from 1938 Adelaide House stopped working as a hospital but remained in use by the AIM as accommodation for children from remote areas whose parents were in hospital and as pre and post-birth care for women and their children.
 There was, however, a break in this activity as, in World War II, along with a number of other buildings around town, it was commandeered by the army and it accommodated sisters of the Australian Army Nursing Service.

 In 1952, following the death of the Reverend John Flynn, the Board of the AIM announced plans to close the hostel, these plans were strongly objected to by all of those involved in the operation of the Hostel.
 These included objections by the Reverend Kingsley 'Skipper' Partridge who resigned over the decision.
-Despite this the hostel did remain open, after an apparent change of heart of the AIM Board, and was kept running, on a volunteer basis by Jean Flynn (the widow of John Flynn) and the Reverend and Mrs Mackay.
+Despite this the hostel did remain open, after an apparent change of heart of the AIM Board, and was kept running, on a volunteer basis by Jean Flynn (the widow of John Flynn) and the Reverend and Mrs. Mackay.
 It continued to operate until 1961.

 From 1961 to 1980 the building was used by the Uniting Church for a variety of purposes including as a Manse, a meeting place and Sunday school.
 The AIM Hostel closed in 1961.